Graphs

 We’ll need data to demonstrate how the inspect_plot()

 function works.
-We’ll use the load_tt_data()
+We’ll use the load_tt_data() function to

 collect four lists of data from the TidyTuesday